patonlab/DvTE/README.md

 Trajectory timestep: 1 fs
 ```

-A set of example trajectory files generated using MILO can be found in the folder /Example_Trajectories
+A set of example trajectory files generated using MILO can be found in the folder /Example_Trajectories.

-Note: the dynamics should be performed on the ground state surface (i.e. S0, multiplicity = 1)
+Note: The dynamics should be performed on the ground state surface (i.e., S0, multiplicity = 1).

 2) Install Necessary Dependencies

 ```bash
 $ pip install acme
 ```
-3) Download and open the jupyter notebook in the working directory containing all the trajectory files
+3) Download and open the Jupyter notebook in the working directory containing all the trajectory files.

 ```bash
 $ jupyter notebook DvTEGen.ipynb
 ```
-Note: Ensure that the correct Conda environment with the necessary dependencies is opened prior to executing the notebook
+Note: Ensure that the correct Conda environment with the necessary dependencies is activated prior to executing the notebook.

-4) Execute the contents of the notebook
+4) Execute the contents of the notebook.

-Note: The code has been tested only for Gaussian16, but the ACME package (link) allows for generation of ORCA input files (please see ACME instructions manual).
-Parameter for the file preparations are set by default based on our recommendations, however these can be easily changed in the "Define Parameters for QM input file generation" cell.
-Currently, the triplet energy predictions has been benchmarked for the default desttings.
-Any changes in basis set and functional will require empirical determination of the population cutoff (see DcTEProc for details) for accurate predictions of triplet energies.
+Note: The code has been tested only for Gaussian16, but the ACME package (link) allows for the generation of ORCA input files (please see the ACME instructions manual).
+Parameters for the file preparations are set by default based on our recommendations; however, these can be easily changed in the "Define Parameters for QM input file generation" cell.
+Currently, the triplet energy predictions have been benchmarked for the default settings.
+Any changes in basis set and functional will require empirical determination of the population cutoff (see DvTEProc for details) for accurate predictions of triplet energies.

 Current Recommendations:
 ```